rt1252/rt1252.github.io/rt1252/content/articles/write-ups/hack-smarter-building-magic.md

 `ldapdomaindump ldap://10.0.27.23 -u 'BUILDINGMAGIC.LOCAL\r.widdleton' -p 'lilronron'`

 {{< image src="/assets/buildingmagic/04_dump_users.png" alt="" width="1200" linked="false" class="center-image" >}}
-We see that r.haggard has a SPN set which most likley means we need to Kerberoast.
+We see that r.haggard has a SPN set which most likely means we need to Kerberoast.

 ## r.haggard {#r-haggard}
 We can run a Kerberoasting attack to try to identify and crack r.haggard's hash since this user has a SPN set.